Things Get Worse Every Day

 actual fire,

-as if I had willed it to be,
+as if I willed it to be,

 as if the city read my journal